sileod/pragmeval/README.md

-# DiscEval: Discourse-Based Evaluation of Language Understanding
+# PragmEval :  A Pragmatics-Centered Evaluation Framework for Natural Language Understanding

 This is a data/code release accompanying this paper:

-- Title: "Discourse-Based Evaluation of Language Understanding"
+- Title: "A Pragmatics-Centered Evaluation Framework for Natural Language Understanding"
 - Authors: Damien Sileo, Tim Van de Cruys, Camille Pradel and Philippe Muller
+- Accepted at LREC2022
 - https://arxiv.org/abs/1907.08672

 # Contents

-DiscEval is a compilation of 11 evaluation datasets with a focus on discourse, that can be used for evaluation of English Natural Language Understanding, or as auxiliary training tasks for NLP models.
+PragmEval is a compilation of 11 evaluation datasets with a focus on discourse, that can be used for evaluation of English Natural Language Understanding, or as auxiliary training tasks for NLP models.

 While the idea of meaning as use permeates NLP, it's not clear that current evaluations fully account for that aspect.
 Previous evaluation frameworks have no clear way to evaluate how models deal with implicatures or different kinds of speech acts, and are arguably focussing on semantics (Natural Language Inference of Semantic Similarity) rather than use.
 We propose a discourse-centered evaluation with a focus on meaning as use.